BETTER THAN TAKEOUT – Easy Kung Pao Shrimp Recipe

 Kung Pao Shrimp is a classic Sichuan dish.
 As a variant of Kung pao chicken, it is easy to make and great to serve with white rice because the taste is flavorful, complex, and well-balanced.
+As a variant of kung pao chicken, one of the differences is that this dish is deep fry and kung pao chicken is stir-fried.
+So the shrimp is slightly crispy and coated with a glossy sauce.

-- 1 lb of shrimp
+1 lb of shrimp peeled and deveined

 - 1/3 tsp of salt